XLearning-SCU/2024-ICLR-READ/README.md

 ## Introduction
 We reveal a new challenge for multi-modal test-time adaptation dubbed modality reliability bias.

-**Fig 1 (a)**: Imaging an autonomous vehicle equipped with camera and audio sensors driving into a foggy highway or noisy crossroad, either the visual or audio modalities would be corrupted, leading to **domain shifts** in certain modalities.<br>
+**(a)**: Imaging an autonomous vehicle equipped with camera and audio sensors driving into a foggy highway or noisy crossroad, either the visual or audio modalities would be corrupted, leading to **domain shifts** in certain modalities.<br>
-**Fig 1 (b)**: Some corrupted modalities will lose the task-speciﬁc information and suffer from **modality reliability bias** during cross-modal fusion compared to the uncorrupted counterparts.<br>
+**(b)**: Some corrupted modalities will lose the task-speciﬁc information and suffer from **modality reliability bias** during cross-modal fusion compared to the uncorrupted counterparts.<br>
-**Fig 1 (c)**: The video modality contaminated with reliability bias (Video-C) has poor recognition accuracy compared to the audio modality.
+**(c)**: The video modality contaminated with reliability bias (Video-C) has poor recognition accuracy compared to the audio modality.
 Both vanilla attention-based fusion (AF) and late fusion (LF) manner give inaccurate predictions compared to the single-modality ones.
 Instead, the proposed self-adaptive attention-based fusion (SAF) could achieve reliable fusion thus guaranteeing the performance gain in multi-modal scenarios.<br>
-**Fig 1 (d)**: once the more informative modalities are corrupted (e.g. video for action recognition), it would be challenged to give accurate predictions.
+**(d)**: once the more informative modalities are corrupted (e.g. video for action recognition), it would be challenged to give accurate predictions.
 Consequently, the entropy of multi-modal predictions would be unstable.
 In other words, the ratio of conﬁdent predictions would decrease while the noise might dominate the predictions.

 <img src="https://github.com/XLearning-SCU/2024-ICLR-READ/blob/main/figs/observation.png"  width="760" height="428" />